boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

 alpine              3.7                 3fd9065eaf02        6 weeks ago              4.15MB
 ```

-Well do not have the un-needed intermidiate image now.
+Well do not have the un-needed intermediate image now.

 And our `go-docker-prod` is created satisfactory with the **10.6 MB** size.